MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 9. Hover over and select the **Image gallery** button.

-10. On the **Select a file** screen, select the **upload** button.

-11. On the upload files screen, select **Add files.**

-12. Select the **Security1** and **Security2** image files located in your student folder and click **Open**.

-13. Click the **Upload** button.

-14. Select the **Security2 Image** and click the **Select** button to insert into your email.
+10. Select the **Security2 Image** and click the **Select** button to insert into your email.

-15. Use the size handles on the image to size the image to the desired size.
+11. Use the size handles on the image to size the image to the desired size.

-16. Click to select the **A short headline goes here** box.
+12. Click to select the **A short headline goes here** box.
 Change the text to **Feel Safe 24/7**.

-17. Click in the section below the text you just modified.
+13. Click in the section below the text you just modified.

-18. Replace the text with the following text: Do you know what is always happening in and around your home?
+14. Replace the text with the following text: Do you know what is always happening in and around your home?
 You and your family deserve to feel safe and secure whether you are home or away.
 The right security system can not only provide that sense of security but might also save you money on your insurance.

-19. Select the **Image** just below the text you added.
+15. Select the **Image** just below the text you added.

-20. Hover over and select the **Image gallery** button.
+16. Hover over and select the **Image gallery** button.

-21. Select the **Security1** image, and then click the **Select** button to insert into your email.
+17. Select the **Security1** image, and then click the **Select** button to insert into your email.

-22. Size the image until it takes up a solid portion on the message window.
+18. Size the image until it takes up a solid portion on the message window.

-23. Select the **Headline or title box** just below the image, replace the text with the text **We have everything you need**.
+19. Select the **Headline or title box** just below the image, replace the text with the text **We have everything you need**.

-24. Click in the text box below the heading you just modified.
+20. Click in the text box below the heading you just modified.

-25. Replace the text with the following text: **Our award-winning systems protect you.**
+21. Replace the text with the following text: **Our award-winning systems protect you.**

-26. Click to select the entire section below the section you just modified.
+22. Click to select the entire section below the section you just modified.
 Press the **trash can** icon to remove the section.

-27. Repeat the process for the remaining sections in the message.
+23. Repeat the process for the remaining sections in the message.

-28. Before we make the email live, we will check it for errors.
+24. Before we make the email live, we will check it for errors.
 On the **Command Bar**, select the **Check for Errors** button.

-29. Once you have verified that there are no errors, on the **Command Bar**, select the **Go Live** button.
+25. Once you have verified that there are no errors, on the **Command Bar**, select the **Go Live** button.

-30. Click the drop-down arrow next to the **Save** button on the command bar and select **Save and Close**.
+26. Click the drop-down arrow next to the **Save** button on the command bar and select **Save and Close**.

 You have now successfully created a marketing email that you can leverage in other areas of the marketing application.